KERW

-KERW (101.3 FM) is a non-commercial radio station that is licensed to Los Osos-Baywood Park, California and broadcasts to the San Luis Obispo, California area.
-The public radio station is owned by Santa Monica College and broadcasts an eclectic music format known as "Eclectic 24".
+KERW (101.3 FM) is a radio station that is licensed to Los Osos-Baywood Park, California and broadcasts to the San Luis Obispo, California area.
+The station is owned by Dimes Media and broadcasts a classic country format known as "101.3 The Grade".
 The KERW transmitter is located off TV Towers Road on Cuesta Peak in Santa Margarita.

 History

 The station at 101.3 FM first signed on the air in 1987 as KEDZ, but it soon changed its call sign to KLZZ.
 It broadcast an adult contemporary music format from the beginning.

 KSTT-FM

 On March 9, 1989, Diaz Broadcasting sold KLZZ to Stratosphere Broadcasting L.P. (later Mondosphere Broadcasting Inc.) for $1.3 million.
 On December 1, 1990, the station changed its call letters to KSTT-FM.

 The ownership of KSTT-FM changed several times during the 2000s.
 In September 2000, Mondosphere Broadcasting sold 11 stations throughout Central California, including KSTT-FM, plus a construction permit for a twelfth station, to Clear Channel Communications Inc. for $45 million.
 In July 2007, the station was one of 16 Clear Channel outlets in California and Arizona purchased by El Dorado Broadcasters for $40 million.